ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/transformers/basic-transformations.markdown

 Assuming that you already know how to [create](../transformers/creating-and-deploying) transformers, you will want to know what can be done with them and what projection functions can be created.

 {INFO:Projection function}
 Transformers core is its projection function.
 It is a LINQ-based function with the ability to [load](../transformers/loading-documents) or [include](../transformers/including-documents) additional documents.
-[Parameters](../transformers/passing-parameters) can also be passed to customize the behavior.
+[Parameters](../transformers/passing-parameters) can be also passed to customize the behavior.
 {INFO/}

 ## Basics

-To start, let's create a projection that will return only `FirstName` and `LastName` from each returned `Employee` from `Northwind` database.
+To start, let's create a projection that will return only the `FirstName` and the `LastName` from each returned `Employee` from the `Northwind` database.

 - first, let's start creating a transformer `Employees/FirstAndLastName`

 {CODE transformers_1@Transformers/Basics.cs /}

-You probably noticed that we're passing `Employee` as a generic parameter to `AbstractTransformerCreationTask`.
-By doing this our transformation function will have a strongly-typed syntax.
+You have probably noticed that we're passing `Employee` as a generic parameter to `AbstractTransformerCreationTask`.
+By doing so, our transformation function will have a strongly-typed syntax.

-- next step is to create a transformation itself and to do it we need to set the `TransformResults` property with our function in **parameterless constructor**.
+- the next step is to create a transformation itself.
+To do so, we need to set the `TransformResults` property with our function in **parameterless constructor**.

 {CODE-TABS}
 {CODE-TAB:csharp:Query-syntax transformers_2@Transformers/Basics.cs /}
 {CODE-TAB:csharp:Method-syntax transformers_3@Transformers/Basics.cs /}
 {CODE-TABS/}

-- final step is to [deploy it to the server](../transformers/creating-and-deploying) (omitted) and transform our query results using [TransformWith](../client-api/session/querying/how-to-use-transformers-in-queries) query extension method:
+- the final step is to [deploy it to the server](../transformers/creating-and-deploying) (omitted) and transform our query results using the [TransformWith](../client-api/session/querying/how-to-use-transformers-in-queries) query extension method:

 {CODE transformers_4@Transformers/Basics.cs /}